Gorn (video game): Development

 Free Lives mostly relied on player feedback for the weapons, tuning the weight and feel of them over the course of early access.
 The visuals were designed to be seen with the low resolutions of older VR headsets, so they prioritized readability in the characters and world design.
 The developer mentioned some lessons they brought to Gorn from Broforce was not to take the game too seriously and to focus on giving the player freedom over more restrictive design.
 Later in early access, a local multiplayer mode was added that let a second player control a gladiator with a gamepad.
 The optimizations made for the PSVR version helped Free Lives to quickly make the Oculus Quest version.
 The team faced issues in terms of the framerate and resolution they had to hit on the Quest, which they solved by reworking the shaders and optimizing all of the art assets.

 The game does not currently have any major content updates planned.

 Reception

 Gorn received "generally favorable" to "mixed or average" reviews according to Metacritic.
 The PSVR version received “mixed to average reviews.””

-UploadVR's Jamie Feltham gave the game a positive review, writing that, "It’s a game of violent experimentation, discovering what twisted new means of punishment you can dish out with each passing weapon.
-Not everything is an effective killing machine but, more importantly, they’re mostly a heck of a lot of fun to use."
-He was more mixed on the game's lack of content, "And yet, for all the laughs, you can’t help but wish there was something a little meatier here.
-You can see through Gorn’s handful of levels in a few hours."
+UploadVRs Jamie Feltham gave the game a positive review, writing that, "It's a game of violent experimentation, discovering what twisted new means of punishment you can dish out with each passing weapon.
+Not everything is an effective killing machine but, more importantly, they're mostly a heck of a lot of fun to use."
+He was more mixed on the game's lack of content, "And yet, for all the laughs, you can't help but wish there was something a little meatier here.
+You can see through Gorns handful of levels in a few hours."

 Jordan Devore of Destructoid felt that while Gorn wasn't revolutionary, its unique weapons helped differentiate it from other wave based VR games.